Raymond McCrea

-Raymond Stuart McCrea (born 1945) is a former Northern Ireland politician with the Democratic Unionist Party.
+Raymond Stuart McCrea (born 1945) is a former Northern Irish unionist politician who was leader of the Democratic Unionist Party (DUP) on Belfast City Council from 1981 to 1985, as well as a Belfast City Councillor for Belfast Area A from 1977 to 1985.

+Political career

 McCrea was elected to Belfast City Council in 1977 and sat on the body until 1985, serving as leader of the DUP council group in 1981.
 He was elected to the Northern Ireland Assembly at the 1982 election to represent South Belfast, serving as a member of the Environment, Health and Social Services committees.
 At the 1983 general election McCrea was DUP candidate for South Belfast although he finished in third place.